odpi/egeria-connector-hadoop-ecosystem/release-notes/README.md

     - Migration of Apache Atlas connector repository to a broader Hadoop-focused repository
     - Tech Preview of OMRS metadata maintenance operations for Apache Atlas connector
 - [Release 1.3](release-notes-1-3.md) - Planned December 2019
+    - Add mappings for data processing, to feed into lineage
     - OMRS metadata maintenance conformance for Apache Atlas connector

 ----